How the Prophesied Judgment Is Related to Wisdom

 These books have great value, but they are undervalued by many Jews and Christians.
 The book of Proverbs is in both the Jewish and Christian canon, and the Book of Wisdom is included in the Greek Septuagint version of the Hebrew Bible or Tanakh.
 However, the book of Wisdom was purposely left out of the Protestant versions of the Christian Bible, which is a shame.

-Notice that real Wisdom produces prophets, and She is firm but Her paths are peace.
+Notice that in the quote above, real Wisdom produces prophets, and She is firm but Her paths are peace.
 Most human beings get flashes of Wisdom occasionally, but few "lay hold upon Her."
 A precious few do, though, and throughout history those who did are called sages, prophets, buddhas, avatars, siddhas, christs, etc.

 Hillel the Elder

-About a hundred years before the Christ Jesus was born, a wise Jewish Sage named Hillel the Elder also understood the Book of Wisdom, and he taught much of what Jesus later taught.
+About a hundred years before the Christ Jesus was born, a wise Jewish Sage named Hillel the Elder also understood the Wisdom of Solomon, and he taught much of what Jesus later taught.

 According to the Jewish Talmud, Hillel the Elder was a descendant of King David or "from the House of David."
-Hillel realized a much milder and more liberal interpretation of Jewish law and traditions, and Hillel's disagreements with strict, conservative, patriarchal Jews like Shammai are well known.
+Hillel realized a much milder and more liberal interpretation of Jewish law and traditions, and Hillel's disagreements with strict, conservative, patriarchal Jews like Shammai are well known to scholars.

 Hillel is credited with developing or advancing the Mishnah and Talmud, the oral and written commentaries on the Torah and Tanakh ("Old Testament").
 In fact, it was Hillel who actually established the idea that the Golden Rule is a summation of the Torah, and also advised people to love your neighbor, be loving, gentle and patient, and care for the poor and least of our brethren.